 Figure 6 Enhanced computed tomography.
-A, B: Most of the artery wall calcification plaques were concentrated at the beginning of aortic branch artery, especially the aberrant right subclavian artery (blue arrow), which led to the aberrant right subclavian steal syndrome.
+A, B: Most of the artery wall calcification plaques were concentrated at the beginning of the aortic branch artery, especially the aberrant right subclavian artery (blue arrow), which led to the aberrant right subclavian steal syndrome.